10 Epic Tips When Visiting New York City During Winter

 And While Yes:

-Winter is a fabulous time to visit New York City, there are a couple of common rookie mistakes that many visitors make (cough, skating in Rockefeller Center, cough) when visiting New York City for the first time, in the winter).
+Winter is a fabulous time to visit New York City, there are a couple of common rookie mistakes that many visitors make (cough, skating in Rockefeller Center.
+Or cough, not using these winter packing list essentials) when visiting New York City for the first time, in the winter).

 So Let’s Avoid these heinous, New York City travel mistakes shall we?